Retrocognition experiences explained by the medium Craig hamilton-Parker

 CAN YOU SEE THROUGH TIME?

-Over the years I have trained many people to unlock their powers of prophesy.
-At first my students believe that they have no special powers but with a little practice they quickly get sometimes quite startling results.
+Over the years I have trained many people to unlock their powers of prophecy and have retrocognition experiences.
+At first, my students believe that they have no special powers but with a little practice, they quickly get sometimes quite startling results.

 The most important key to predictive power is to BELIEVE IN YOURSELF!
 Trust your intuitive insight.
 Don’t censor your thoughts.
 Allow your intuition to tell you what it already knows.
 You can see through time and soon you’re going to prove it.

 The truth is, you already have the power to look into time.
 But you are unaware of it.
 With a little help and some deliberate experimentation, you will see how easy it is to trigger these extraordinary powers.

 First, you need to ask yourself the specially devised questions printed opposite.
 If you can answer yes to most or all of them you are already a long way down the path to seer-ship.
 Afterward, try the simple experiments printed at the bottom of this page to test just how right your powers to see through time are.